 • 4 intercultural moves across the continents: Finland -> Australia -> Singapore -> Australia -> Switzerland and 12 homes in a variety of locations.

-• Attending primary schools in three countries – both international and local schools, day care in four countries and having nannies from two additional countries.
+• Primary schools in three countries – both international and local schools, day care in four countries and having nannies from two additional countries.

 • Having a baby abroad.

-I’ve been capturing some of the experiences into the book Greetings from Abroadland together with some wise words from intercultural experts, with the hope of giving insights and inspiration to other families.
+I’ve been capturing some of the experiences into the book Greetings from Abroadland together with some wise words from experts, with the hope of giving insights and inspiration to other international parents.